elastic/elastic-package/docs/howto/system_testing.md

 ### Dataset-level configuration

-Next, we must define configuration for each data stream that we want to system test, like so:
+Next, we must define configuration for each data stream that we want to system test.

 ```
 <package root>/